Brightest flashlight of 2018

 When this beast becomes available, this is going to be the brightest manufactured of 2018.
 Can't wait to see how it performs.
 This is not a one-hand handheld flashlight.
 The Max output will surely have a step-down.

-The above lists of brightest flashlights that are bright, and not necessarily the best.
-Some budget flashlights like the Utorch can have some problems with programming modes.
-So please decide for yourself which is best for you.
+The above lists of brightest flashlights that are bright, but not necessarily the best brightest flashlights on the market.
+Some lights like the Utorch can have some problems with programming modes.
+And the Imalent DX80 had some problem as well.
+So please decide for yourself which is best for you, and in which category you need one.

 Note: some of the above links are affiliate, so that I can earn a small % for running this website.